-LaCie began its life as 2 storage companies in 1989; as Electronique d2 in Paris, France and as La Cie in 1987 in Portland, Oregon.
+LaCie began its life as two storage companies in 1989; as Electronique d2 in Paris, France, and as La Cie in 1987 in Portland, Oregon.

 Since ED2’s original target consumer was the apple user (and many of the users worked in creative professions) they strive to offer “designer drives” to satisfy their customer’s artistic tastes.

 LaCie products we work with include, but are not limited to:

 - LaCie d2 Network 2 & d2 Thunderbolt

 - LaCie 8big Rack, 4big Quadra, 2big Quadra

 - LaCie 12big Rack Fibre, 12big Rack Serial, 12big Rack Network, Network Space, 2big Network

 - LaCie Big Disk devices, 5big Network & 5big Thunderbolt 2